-Over time, as the population grew, more people moved into the Warehouse District and Central City South, areas southwest of downtown near the Capitol, and some rural parts of South Phoenix.
+Over time, and as the population grew, more people moved into the Warehouse District and Central City South, areas southwest of downtown near the Capitol, and rural parts of South Phoenix.

 Here, people bought homes and established churches, hotels and businesses, and despite comprising just three percent of the total population in 1900, African Americans created vibrant, close-knit communities in Phoenix’s early years.

 But the dominant culture of segregation and economic exclusion restricted movement to other parts of the city, and inhibited upward mobility.